ahmad2nawras/Dijkstra-and-Bellman-Ford-RYU-contoller/README.md

 The codes provided implements both Shortest-path algorithms Dijkstra and Bellmen Ford (BF) using RYU controller. <br/>
 The codes use <b> networkx </b> library to virtualize the network and implement the algorithms as a running application on top of the SDN topology.
 The codes has been tested on serveral topologies using <b>Mininet</b>.

+## There is a possibility to use four different link costs:
+- Bandwidth
+- Delay
+- Bandwidth + Delay
+- Hops count

-To run the application using RYU:
+## To run the application using RYU:
 - Run mininet with your topology:
 ```<Language>
 sudo mn 'your topology'